-When I launched NutritionCommunicator.com a little over a year ago, my goal was to guide and encourage other nutrition professionals on their journeys as nutrition communicators.
+When I launched NutritionCommunicator.com in 2017, my goal was to guide and encourage other nutrition professionals on their journeys as nutrition communicators.

 I wanted the focus to be on all of us as nutrition communicators rather than create the brand: “Barb Mayfield.”

 I wanted to create a community of nutrition communicators, providing a platform to share our stories and inspire other nutrition professionals to communicate effectively.

 Through nutritioncommunicator.com, weekly blogs, social media, speaking, writing, and coaching, I want to help you effectively communicate using your signature style… a style characterized by your experiences and your interests.

 Consider your answers to these questions: What has shaped you into the professional you are?
 What audiences do you want to reach?
 What is your message?
 What creative approaches do you want to use to communicate?

 I’ll tell you my story and invite you to write yours…